tracestrack/osm-routes-index/README.md

 It contains the route relation ID, tags, a random coordinate of the route (can be reverse geocoded to find country).
 There is a script in `generator` folder to dump all route relations and classify the routes into countries.

+## Build locally

+The database is self-contained in the git repository.
+You only need to install `hugo` to build the blog locally.
+To the the complete installation guide, please visit [Hugo Installation](https://gohugo.io/installation/).
+Note you'll need the *extended* version.

+If you are on macOS, `brew install hugo` will be enough.